Shabbat Services

 Spiritual Life Committee

-Co-chairs Diane Chaplin and Sam Sirkin work with members of the Spiritual Life Committee to schedule and plan Havurah's Community Minyans and Text & Torah services, and to support other Shabbat services listed on this page.
+Co-chairs Diane Chaplin and David Dropkin work with members of the Spiritual Life Committee to schedule, plan, and support religious services.

 The services are lay-led and rely on a core group of volunteers along with Rabbi Benjamin.
 The Spiritual Life Committee would like to expand and diversify the group of people who make Shabbat community services happen.
 If you are interested in learning more about how to plug in, please contact the Havurah office.